 In fact, you saw a prime example of it in Game 5 of the Eastern Conference Finals, when the Miami Heat’s tattooed nut job, Chris Anderson, hip-checked the Pacers’ Tyler Hansbrough and then shoved him.
 NHL fans are used to those types of confrontations but NBA fans rarely get to see players resolve their problems with physical confrontation… and its always appreciated.

-Still, to this day, the "Malice in the Palace" is legendary and is considered the NBA's version of Wrestlemania.
-What we usually find out from these physical altercations is that the majority of NBA players don't know how to fight but really like shoving and acting tough (I'm looking at you, Kevin Garnett).
-So let's take a look at some of the more classic player confrontations in NBA history.
+Still, to this day, the “Malice in the Palace” is legendary and is considered the NBA’s version of Wrestlemania.
+What we usually find out from these physical altercations is that the majority of NBA players don’t know how to fight but really like shoving and acting tough (I’m looking at you, Kevin Garnett).
+So let’s take a look at some of the best NBA fights in history.

 Larry Johnson vs. Alonzo Mourning

 These former teammates looked like monsters on paper but the NBA fight was embarrassingly awful.
 Alonzo Mourning’s fighting skills looked similar to that of a 75 year old man wanting to fight his neighbor because of a Frisbee ruining his poinsettias.
 The most entertaining part of the NBA fight wasn’t even Grandmama or Mourning.
 It was tiny Jeff Van Gundy hanging onto Zo’s leg and being shaken off like a chihuahua.